We've Streamlined Our Coaching Programs!

 In part as a response to COVID-19, we’ve streamlined and shortened our coaching programs so they’re more affordable and clients have more options when it comes to program content.
 We also work with you by video!

-- We also offer individual sessions, and yes, we work directly with kids, too!
+- Note: These programs are "real-time" and are not videorecordings.
+We also offer individual sessions, and yes, we work directly with kids, too!

 Here's What Happens When You Work With Us

 *Parents and kids solve problems together so that everyone feels heard and everyone gets what they need

 *Parents have new tools that can be used long-term, throughout the course of their kids’ development

 *All of our programs include between-session email and phone support, so you don't “get stuck” or derailed between sessions.